DHTMLX/docs-kanban/docs/api/config/js_kanban_editorshape_config.md

 			{
 				id: string | number,
 				label: string,
-				path?: string // for a "multiselect" type only
+				avatar?: string // for a "multiselect" type only },
-			},
 			{...} // other options
 		],